APA Format Paper: Step-by-Step Guide (With Free Template)

 Margins.
 1 inch on all four sides: top, bottom, left, right.
 Word’s default is 1.25 inches on the left and right, so you need to change this.
 Go to Layout > Margins > Normal (1 inch).

 Font.
 APA 7 allows several options: Times New Roman 12pt, Arial 11pt, Calibri 11pt, or Georgia 11pt.
 Pick one and use it for the entire document, including headings, page numbers, and references.
 Do not mix fonts.
-If your university restricts you to a specific font (many require Times New Roman 12pt only), follow that.
+If your university restricts you to a specific font, follow that.

 Line spacing.
 Double-spaced.
 The entire document.
 Title page, abstract, body, references, everything.
 No extra space before or after paragraphs.
 In Word: go to Home > Line Spacing > 2.0, then check “Don’t add space between paragraphs of the same style” under Line Spacing Options.